hngu/appfinity/src/frontend/apps/sandbox/README.md

   - use `React.memo` or `useMemo` to memoize expensive child components and only rerender when props change.
   - Use `useMemo` to cache an expensive calculation result.
 It can take a list of dependencies to update the calculation when the dependencies change
   - However, your component should still work without `useMemo`.
 React can choose to forget memoized values.
   - Use `useCallback` to cache functions or callbacks so your component doesn't re-render when a new callback is created.
   - The React component right under your context provider should probably use `React.memo`
   - All consumers that are descendants of a Provider will re-render whenever the Provider's value props change
+  - React updates are done like this: `render/re-render -> reconciliation -> commit`